myihsan/myihsan.github.io/_posts/2019-10-14-time-to-use-diffable-data-source.markdown

 where SectionIdentifierType : Hashable, ItemIdentifierType : Hashable
 ```

 The requirement is the same for other Diffable Data Source classes.
 We need two types that implemented `Hashable`, one for the section, one for the cell.
-Diffable Data Source uses them to determine which kind of update ( **insertion** , **deletion** , and **rearrangement** ) should be done.
+Diffable Data Source uses them to determine which kind of update should be done.

 Then create the instance of Diffable Data Source for Our table/collection view with a `CellProvider`.